OffchainLabs/broadcast-erc/standard/README.md

 ### BlockHashProvers
 BlockHashProvers prove a unidirectional link between two chains that have direct access to each other's finalized blocks.
 The chains in this link are called the **home chain** and the **target chain**.
 BlockHashProvers are responsible for verifying storage proofs to prove the existence of finalized target block hashes in the state of the home chain.

-Since the BlockHashProvers are unidirectional, each type of chain needs to implement two:
+Since the BlockHashProvers are unidirectional, each chain needs to have two:
 * One whose home is the child chain and target is the parent chan.
 * One whose home is the parent chain and target is the child chain.